 When George isn’t working, he is…

-Serving as a director of the Cumberland Club and the vice president of the Lark Society for Chamber Music.
-George enjoys traveling with his wife and spending time with their four grandchildren.
+Serving as a president of the Cumberland Club and the vice president of the Lark Society for Chamber Music.
+George enjoys traveling with his wife and spending time with their five grandchildren.
 You might also find him on the tennis court or relaxing for a few minutes with his guitar.

 BS, International Affairs, Georgetown University School of Foreign Service, 1969

 States of Maine, New Hampshire, and New York